CE Accreditation Q&A

 Login to your account

-Can I modify an existing self-accredited course?
+Can I modify an existing self-accredited CE course?

 Yes, major course changes require the course to be re-evaluated by your organization for self-accreditation.